iranzo/iranzo.github.io/content/2020-05-12-dell-racadm-iso-load.en.md

 In order to test IPv6 deployment on Dell hardware I was in need to patch the servers to ensure that UEFI boot mode is in use.

-Normally I would have use the DSU that runs from within Linux, but as the servers are part of an OpenShift installation (using [baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)) and using CoreOS as the underlying system I wanted to load ISO from HTTP server on the `deployhost` (running RHEL).
+Normally I would had use the DSU that runs from within Linux, but as the servers are part of an OpenShift installation (using [baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)) and using CoreOS as the underlying system I wanted to load ISO from HTTP server on the `deployhost` (running RHEL).

 The command is not that hard, let's first define some variables: